mts-cocopuff/CS.002-3D-Tetris/README.md

 <h2>🧑‍🧑‍🧒 Audience</h2>
 <p>
   Our project aims to captivate people of all ages, reflecting the addictive and widespread nature of Tetris.
-As what was stated in our problem statement, we wanted to focus on people with little or no experience using Augmented/Virtual Reality.
+As what was stated in our problem statement, we want to focus on people with little or no experience using augmented/virtual reality.

-  Given the fact that the main audience for Virtual Reality games are younger people, we wanted to focus on making the gameplay and controls intuitive so that players can pick up the game without looking at a tutorial.
+  Given the fact that the main audience for virtual reality games are younger people, we wanted to focus on making the gameplay and controls intuitive so that players can pick up the game without looking at a tutorial.
 </p>

 <h2>⚙️ Core Features</h2>
-<li>Realistic piece physics</li>
+<li>Realistic physics</li>
-<li>Playing field rotation linked to one controller</li>
+<li>Playing field rotation linked to one (left) controller</li>
-<li>Piece rotation and movement tracked with other controller</li>
+<li>Piece rotation and movement tracked with other (right) controller</li>
 <li>Scoring mechanic based on color matching</li>
-<li>High score leaderboard to compete against others!</li>
+<li>High score leaderboard for competing against others!</li>

 <h2>🔌 Implementation</h2>
 <li>Unity version 2022.3.52f1</li>
 <li>Uses Meta Quest 3 and OpenXR plugin</li>
-<li>Synchronizes rotation of controller and rotation of game board</li>
+<li>Synchronizes rotation of controller with rotation of playing field</li>
-<li>Has to sync up controller movements with Unity physics</li>
+<li>Synchronizes controller movements using Unity physics</li>